r9paul/ncz-templates/README.md

 # ncz-templates
-Custom templates for Zabbix by Paul Nicholls
+Custom templates for Zabbix by [Paul Nicholls](https://nvents.co)

 Built for my own monitoring services, shared freely in case others find them useful.
+Adjust intervals and retention settings to your preference.

 ## [NCZ Cisco Transceiver Sensors by SNMPv2](template_ncz_cisco_transceiver_sensors_by_snmpv2/)
 Template for monitoring transceiver sensors and status in Cisco IOS network devices using ENTITY-MIB and CISCO-ENTITY-SENSOR